0x00009b/Boomer-BASIC/README.md

 8. Any syntax error will cause compilation to fail and trigger the following message.

 ```
-You made a typo there hun.
+You made a mistake there Boomer.
 Edit your code and try again?
 ```

 9. Lather, rinse, repeat.